 Healthcare in the home is the new normal.

-I really believe in remote healthcare, and I need accurate and up-to-date information on my patients to make good care decisions.
+I really believe in remote healthcare, it gives me accurate and up-to-date information on my patients to make good care decisions.

-I want to be healthy, but constantly taking measurements is too hard.
-I need a better way to help me give the doctor the information she needs, especially since I am home by myself.
+I try to be healthy, but constantly taking measurements is too hard.
+I need a better way to give the doctor the information she needs, especially since I am home by myself.

 The Challenge of Independent Living